 1) Analyze If The Problem Solved by Your Idea is Important Enough

-First of all, find a problem and then create a product around it.
+First, find a problem and then create a product around it.
 But also be 100% sure that it’s not just something only you struggle with, but a common issue.

 Every successful product you’ve ever heard of is built to solve a specific problem many people share.
 It may save customers’ time and money, help them deal with something, alleviate pain, or do a difficult task.